Quantum K-theory of flag varieties via non-abelian localization: Explicit reconstruction

 The case involving the Novikov variables is not substantially different.
-In fact, the surjectivity modulo $Q$ tells us the surjectivity of the tangent maps at all points (modulo $Q$) as well.
-A formal \textbf{implicit function theorem} would then imply the surjectivity even when $Q$ exists.
-Since we are interested in $W$-invariant points on the overruled cone, an equivariant version of implicit function theorem is needed. \begin{lemma}($W$-Equivariant Formal Implicit Function Theorem)\\ Let $F = F(x,y)$ be a formal function satisfying $F(0,0) = 0$.
-If the tangent map $A = \frac{\partial F}{\partial y}|_{(0,0)}$ is invertible, then there exists a unique formal function $y=y(x)$ such that $y(0) = 0$ and $F(x,y(x))=0$.
-Moreover, if $W$ acts linearly on both the domain and the co-domain, and $F$ is $W$-equivariant in the sense that $w\circ F(w^{-1}x,w^{-1}y) = F(x,y)$ for all $w\in W$, then $y=y(x)$ is also $W$-equivariant. \end{lemma} \begin{proof} The proof of this lemma is rather direct.
+In fact, the surjectivity modulo $Q$ gives naturally the surjectivity of tangent maps at all points (modulo $Q$), and a formal \textbf{implicit function theorem} would then imply the surjectivity with $Q$.
+Since we are interested in $W$-invariant points on the image cone, we need an equivariant version of implicit function theorem. \begin{lemma}[$W$-Equivariant Formal Implicit Function Theorem] Let $F = F(x,y)$ be a formal function (i.e. power series in terms of the inputs) satisfying $F(0,0) = 0$. \begin{itemize} \item If the tangent map $A = \frac{\partial F}{\partial y}|_{(0,0)}$ is invertible, then there exists a unique formal function $y=y(x)$ such that $y(0) = 0$ and $F(x,y(x))=0$. \item If further $W$ acts linearly on both the domain and the co-domain, and $F$ is $W$-equivariant in the sense that $w\circ F(w^{-1}x,w^{-1}y) = F(x,y), \ \forall w\in W$, then $y=y(x)$ is also $W$-equivariant. \end{itemize} \end{lemma} \begin{proof} The proof of this lemma is rather direct.
 Let $G(x,y) = y - A^{-1}F(x,y)$, then the lemma is equivalent to find a function $y = y(x)$ satisfying $y(x) = G(x,y(x))$.
 We solve for $y$ by iteration.
 Let $y_0(x) = 0$ and $y_{k+1}(x) = G(x,y_k(x))$, then it can be shown that